 Working from home, whether it be for running a blog, working a remote job or freelance or contract work, or starting your own business, comes with a lot of perks.
 Often it makes your schedule more flexible, makes it easier to eat meals at home instead of wasting money on lunches out of the office, and helps you avoid office bullies and other less-than-stellar coworkers.

-But working from home also comes with challenges.
+But.
 You have to have the self-discipline to remain productive without oversight.
 How you organize your workspace can really impact your productivity.
 Below are three workspace organization elements that can help you create a productive workspace you’ll love being in.

 Organizing a Functional Home Workspace